 - Current, unofficial transcript.

 - Writing sample (5-10 pages).

-- After April 12, proposals will be considered on a rolling basis pending fund availability.
+- The application period has closed, but new proposals will be considered on a rolling basis pending fund availability.